ClonyPDF home

 Indonesia Passport Photo Maker — Free, Compliant, Instant

-Indonesia's passport photo process is run through the Direktorat Jenderal Imigrasi (Directorate General of Immigration) and its M-Paspor digital application system, and it's stricter about composition than most travelers expect.
-Recent guidance points to a 4x6 cm photo on a plain white background, with the face filling 70-80% of the frame — far tighter than the loose head-and-shoulders shot most people take on their phone.
-Photos get rejected when the background isn't perfectly even, when light clothing blends into the white backdrop, or when the face is too small or off-center for the biometric scan.
-Because the exact size and background color quoted online vary by source and application channel, this tool builds to the most current, officially aligned specification and flags anything you should double-check before you submit.
+The process is run through the Direktorat Jenderal Imigrasi (Directorate General of Immigration) and its M-Paspor digital application system, which checks composition both digitally at upload and again in person at the counter.
+Photos get rejected when the background isn't perfectly even, when light clothing blends into the white backdrop, or when the face is too small or off-centre for the biometric scan.
+Because the exact size and background colour quoted online vary by source and application channel, this tool builds to the most current, officially aligned specification and flags anything you should double-check before you submit.

-✓ Authority-Aligned Guidance ✓ Correct Dimensions ✓ Automatic Background Removal ✓ Print Ready
+Authority-Aligned Guidance Correct Dimensions Automatic Background Removal Print Ready

 Create Your Indonesia Passport Photo Instantly